bbc/nmos-common/nmoscommon/rql/README.md

 Translates between the abstract syntax tree outputted by `parser.parse` and mongodb query dictionaries.

 ### Tests
-Tests for `uery.mongodb.unparse` use unittest so `python -m unittest discover -s .` (as used in by make deb) will work.
+Tests for `query.mongodb.unparse` use unittest so `python -m unittest discover -s .` (as used by make deb) will work.